mkasa/klab/doc/fatt.md

     fatt stat foo.fasta foo2.fastq

 If you give multiple input files, the input files are considered as a single (large) file.
+When you give --html option, the output is formatted in HTML.

+    fatt stat --html foo.fasta

 index
 -----